PlanForVisa

 PArtem Pasyechnyk·May 12, 2026·10 min read

-A cleaning business can work well for an E-2 visa application, but only if the business plan proves that it is a real staffed company, not just self-employment under a business name.
+A cleaning business can work well for an E-2 visa application, but only if the business plan proves job creation, customer demand, and real operations beyond the investor personally doing the cleaning.
 The plan needs to show contracts, equipment, vehicles, payroll, supervisor coverage, and a path to revenue that supports more than the investor's own living expenses.
 If you are still confirming treaty eligibility, start with the free E-2 eligibility checker.

 That last point matters.
 USCIS expects an E-2 enterprise to be real, active, substantial, at risk, and not marginal.
 For a cleaning business, the marginality argument usually comes down to one question: does the company create jobs and commercial value beyond the applicant personally doing the cleaning?